Causes of Hypothyroidism

 Thyroid problems are known to surface at periods of hormonal upheaval and are more common just prior to or during menopause.
 (The owner of this site noticed her thyroid got a bit worse as she started to enter meno.)

-Hypothyroidism becomes increasingly common as we age, particularly in women.
+Hypothyroidism becomes increasingly common as we age, particularly in women, and appears to be so due to problems of converting T4 to T3.
 Ten percent of all women over the age of 50 show signs of a failing thyroid.
 The percentage rises to 20% in women over 65.
 The owner of this site saw her 90+ year old father-in-law ease into hypothyroidism which the doctors didn’t treat.

 Some patients have experienced the fact that fluoride and chlorine can interfere with proper thyroid conversion and result in hypothyroidism.
 Another concern is mercury, a component in dental fillings, which can disable the thyroid’s ability to convert T4 to T3, resulting in hypothyroidism.
 This especially becomes a problem if one has the MTHFR defect.
 A chemical found in plastic bottles and canned food linings and known as BPA (Bisphenol A) is linked to thyroid hormone changes in pregnant women and newborn boys.
 Contra Costa Times, California.
 4 October 2012.
 Another study finds lower thyroid hormones in baby boys exposed to BPA.
 Pregnant women exposed to higher levels of the chemical bisphenol A gave birth to baby boys with lower thyroid hormones, according to a new study published in Environmental Health News.
 4 October 2012.
 Read about Endocrine Disruptors.